chriswinnen/crc-blog/additional_learnings/LEAKED_SECRETS.md

 - [Arnica](https://www.arnica.io/use-cases/hard-code-secrets)

 A "good" secret detection tool should offer the following capabilities:
 - **Extensive Secret Type Coverage**.
-You don't want to have to write your own RegEx to detect secrets in your code.
+Look for tools that spare you the effort of writing custom RegEx for secret detection.
 - **Alerting workflow**.
 When your tool does detect a leaked secret you want to be notified immediately via your preferred communication method.
 Think e-mail, Slack messages, JIRA tickets, etc.
 - **Integration and Workflow Compatibility**.
 It should integrate seamlessly into your Version Control Systems (VCS), CI/CD pipelines, and IDE.
 Wouldn't it be nice if your tool could scan for secrets before you `git push` or even `git commit`?
 Check out the [pre-commit](https://pre-commit.com) framework.
 - **Whitelisting and approval**.
 Sometimes you may want to intentionally allow secrets to be made public.
 Your tool should be able to handle such edge-cases to allow and/or ignore a secret occurrence.